 The NCI program is also recognized as a uniquely valuable source of information about individuals with developmental disabilities receiving services across a large sample of states.
 The NCI database includes randomly-selected representative samples by state, with 39 states planning to contribute data this year.
 Efforts to analyze the mulit-state datasets have been supported by the Centers for Medicare and Medicaid Services (CMS), the Administration on Intellectual and Developmental Disabilities (AIDD), and the National Institute on Disability and Rehabilitation Research (NIDRR).
 Results of these analyses have been published in both national and international peer-reviewed journals and presented at research conferences around the world.
 The Adult Consumer Survey tool has been adapted and administered in other countries, including England and Australia.

-The Adult Consumer Survey (ACS) is a face to face conversation completed with a minimum of 400 individuals who are 18 years of age or older and receiving at least one paid service from the state (in addition to case management).
+The In-Person Survey (IPS) is a face to face conversation completed with a minimum of 400 individuals who are 18 years of age or older and receiving at least one paid service from the state (in addition to case management).
 Before the survey, Background Information is collected using administrative records, and often with additional information collected from service coordinators / case managers.
 Background Information includes data such as demographics, personal characteristics, health data and data on employment status and wages.

 The Adult Family Survey (AFS) is mailed to families who have an adult family member (age 18 and over) with I/DD living in their family's home.
 The family member with I/DD must be receiving at least one service from the state DD agency, in addition to case management.